liamzdenek/affirm-application/memory-bank/progress.md

 - ✅ Added tsconfig.json for CDK package
 - ✅ Fixed module resolution issues
 - ✅ Set proper output paths for builds

+### Data Simulation
+- ✅ Created script to generate simulated order history data
+- ✅ Implemented natural undulations for time of day and day of week
+- ✅ Generated data for both hourly and daily granularity
+- ✅ Added payment plan and product counts to simulated data

 ## In Progress